bsmith89/blog/content/Education/python-lesson-balance.md

 # State of the Python lesson #

-As of this writing, the current default Python lesson for Software Carpentry is the ["Novice Inflammation" lesson][inflammation-lesson][^inflammation-commit].
+As of this writing, the current default Python lesson for Software Carpentry is ["Novice Inflammation"][inflammation-lesson][^inflammation-commit].
-I have [written previously][previous-experience] about my experience with this lesson, and have not been shy with my criticism when discussing it with fellow instructors.
+I have [written previously][previous-experience] about my experience with the lesson, and have not been shy with my criticism.
-There is a _lot_ to be positive about in the composition of this lesson.
+There is a _lot_ to be positive about in the composition of Inflammation.
 It has been an effective approach to teaching Python to what at this point must be probably several thousand workshop attendees.